grzegorzpapaj/graphql-dictionary-api/README.md

 # GraphQL Dictionary API

 System collecting translations of Polish words into English in a relational database with GraphQL API.
-The API allows end users to manage translations - create new ones, receive, modify and remove existing ones.
+The API allows end users to manage translations - create new ones, retrieve, modify and remove existing ones.
 A user is able to send a Polish word and its translation to English together with exemplary sentences presenting usage of the word.
 Multiple translations of a single word are possible.

 # Technologies
 - **Programming Language**: Go